jrmlhermitte/jrmlhermitte.github.io/_posts/2026-01-01-growing-with-agents.md

 want to plan and build your very first large scale design?
 Have an AI help you.

 The key here is the AI is **here to help you**.
-We are all still growing in difference ways at different stages of our lives, and we now have a tailored coach to help us with it.
+We are all still growing in different ways at different stages of our lives, and we now have a tailored coach to help us with it.
 On the flip side, it could be used incorrectly.
 You could use AI to finish your homework.
 You could use AI to write up your entry-level engineering project.
 Use it to write a larger scale design for a